owulveryck/owulveryck.github.io/content/post/20241015-value-flywheel-data.md

 ### **What is the Value Flywheel Effect?**

-I have met the concept of the value fywheel in the book [The Value Flywheel Effect](https://itrevolution.com/product/the-value-flywheel-effect/) by David Anderson, with Mark McCann and Michael O’Reilly.
+I have met the concept of the value flywheel in the book [The Value Flywheel Effect](https://itrevolution.com/product/the-value-flywheel-effect/) by David Anderson, with Mark McCann and Michael O’Reilly.

-I love the introduction with the idea of momentum and I will simply copy here the very begining of the book that you can find on the [website of IT Revolution](https://itrevolution.com/articles/what-is-the-value-flywheel/) for free:
+I love the introduction with the idea of momentum and I will simply copy here the very beginning of the book that you can find on the [website of IT Revolution](https://itrevolution.com/articles/what-is-the-value-flywheel/) for free:

 > Momentum is a strange thing.
 > It’s difficult to imagine what it will feel like and takes a great deal of effort to achieve.